 Amarillo is real cowboy country, with its wide plains and beautiful sunsets.
 The city is home to a number of attractions ranging from fun to just plain eccentric.
 The Amarillo Museum of Art and the Don Harrington Discovery Center are great place to start exploring, and the Amarillo Botanical Gardens are perfect for a picnic on a sunny afternoon.

 Visitors should not miss Amarillo's interactive art projects: the Cadillac Ranch on the I-40 highway, and the Dynamite Museum.
-Another interesting scultpure near the freeway is Ozymandias on the Plains.
+Another interesting sculpture near the freeway is Ozymandias on the Plains.

 Amarillo is also the gateway to the Palo Duro Canyon, one of the most beautiful areas in the Texas panhandle.

-Starting about a million years ago a branch of the Red River carved a massive canyon through the northern Texas plains.…
+A million years ago a branch of the Red River carved a massive canyon through the northern Texas plains.
+The walls of…

 Become our Amarillo Travel Expert